Parapat, Indonesia: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C and F. Be careful to choose the right kind.
-Many adapters available online are simply plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C and F. Make sure to choose the correct type.
+The majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most locations.

 What to do in Parapat, Indonesia